 - English Cuisine: English food is associated with England.
 British food has distinct flavors by adding ingredients from North America, China, and India.

-- Northern Irish Cuisine: It’s similar to the Islands od Ireland.
+- Northern Irish Cuisine: It’s similar to the Islands of Ireland.
 The Ulster Fry is a popular dish here.

 - Welsh Cuisine: It’s highly influenced by British cuisine.
 Beef and Dairy cattle are widely seen here.
 Meat is very closely associated with Welsh cooking.

 At the Brook Pub in Cambridge, we try to keep in the essence of British food with a touch of Indian, Mediterranean, and Italian cuisines.
-Do come in to enjoy our food along with our Cask Ales, Wines, Spirits, Coffee, and Teas.
+So do come in to enjoy our food along with our Cask Ales, Wines, Spirits, Coffee, and Teas.
 Our menu servers the best traditional British pub food, Indian food, and Italian food.
-This is the right time for you to spend your summer in our Beer garden with family and friends.
+It is the right time for you to spend your summer in our Beer garden with family and friends.